amarisooo/amaris-bootstrap-mastery/README.md

 # ICJ Bootstrap Template

+This is a class project by AMARIS OVALLE

+This project is due Oct.
+20, 2023

 This template goes along with the [Bootstrap lessons](https://utdata.github.io/icj-class/bs-00-intro.html) for Intro to Coding for Journalists.

 It uses Bootstrap 5 and a Gulp setup to support a development environment with Sass and image management.